 I’m providing a video for a visual.
 Check out this video from TUNZE that shows how to assemble and disassemble their nano protein skimmer

-Should I Run A Skimmer On A Nano Tank?
+Should I Run Skimmers On A Nano Tank?

 The smallest nano protein skimmer you can purchase is the Reef Glass Nano.
 It is made of Pyrex glass and built in the USA.
 It is the smallest and thinnest nano protein skimmer you can buy.

-Do You Need A Protein Skimmer For A Nano Tank?
+Do You Need These For A Nano Tank?

 No. You don’t need a protein skimmer for a nano tank.
 Many successful nano reef tanks run successfully without them.
 A protein skimmer is an added filtration system, which works with heavier bioloads.
 You can offset a protein will a smaller bioload or with more frequent aquarium water changes.

 No. You do not need a sump for a protein skimmer.
-Many of the the protein sumps in this list can function without a protein.
-Also, hang on back protein skimmers are great if you don’t have a sump and don’t have the chambers from an all-in-one tank.
+Many of the protein sumps in this list can function without a protein.
+Also, hang-on-back protein skimmers are great if you don’t have a sump and don’t have the chambers from an all-in-one tank.
 You can also place a large hang-on back filter inside one of the all-in-one chambers.

-Does A Nano Reef Need A Protein Skimmer?
+Does A Nano Reef Need One of These?

 No. Many nano reefs do fine without needing a protein skimmer.
 It’s a completely optional piece of equipment.
 Most aquarium owners purchase them because they want extra filtration due to desiring a heavily stocked saltwater aquarium